LMBDA-design/PSAMIL/README.md

 ### Camelyon16/TCGA-Lung-Cancer

+#### Introduction
 These are two large-scale publicly available medical datasets.
-The training logs are presented in the directories `logs/CAMELYON16.log` and `logs/TCGA.log` for your validation.
+The training logs are presented in the directories `logs/CAMELYON16.log` and `logs/TCGA.log`.
 The CAMELYON16 dataset contains an independent test set that does not rely on random splitting, which is why we provide the independent validation and visualization code `visualize_psmil_c16.py` for the CAMELYON16 data.
-The expected output is as follows:
+The expected SOTA output is as follows:

 ```
 D:\study\codes\work2\IMIPL\venv\Scripts\python.exe D:\study\codes\work2\IMIPL\testingnewc16.py